TsubakiBotPad/pad-data-pipeline/schema/README.md

 ## Deleting records

-Tables with computed IDs will generally be autocreated and shouldn't be deleted, instead they should have a column added to hide them from display.a
+Tables with computed IDs will generally be autocreated and shouldn't be deleted, instead they should have a column added to hide them from display.

 For tables that are autoincrement ID keyed, we may need to delete records (e.g. for `encounters`).